Chapin, South Carolina: Library

 Chapin has a public library, a branch of the Lexington County Public Library.

 Churches

 The first church established in Chapin was Mt.
 Horeb Lutheran Church in 1891.
 The Chapin Methodist Church was established in 1889, but was not within town limits until 1892.
-Again in 1892, Mt.
+Also in 1892, Mt.
 Zion Baptist Church was started with an African American congregation.
 Another church for African Americans was St. John's AME church, which is older than Mt.
 Zion, but the date is unknown.
 Much later in 1972 was the start of Chapin Baptist Church.
 Lake Murray Presbyterian Church was organized in 1974.
 Next to arrive in Chapin was St. Francis of Assisi Episcopal Church in 1977.
-Our Lady of the Lake Catholic Church was established in 1978.
+Chapin United Methodist Church exited the UMC and was renamed Chapin Christian Community Church, a non-denominational church.
+Our Lady of the Lake Catholic Church was established in 1978, and offers the Traditional Latin Mass.